 Polarized light and interference contrast microscopies are used to investigate the crystal structure of components or elucidate solid or semi-solid particles suspended in a medium of similar contrast like a polymer or liquid.
-The Zeta-20 3D optical profiler is an extendable metrology platform that provides complete several different optical analyses including enhanced differential interference contrast (ZIC) in addition to the standard 3D profilometry.
+The Zeta-20 3D optical profiler is an extendable metrology platform that provides complete optical analyses including enhanced differential interference contrast (ZIC) in addition to the standard 3D profilometry.

 Deformulation, also referred to as reverse engineering, for the pharmaceutical industryRead More

 Characterize pharmaceutical surfaces and coatings with 3D profilometry, AFM, SEM and elemental analysisRead More